 - Open Condition and Close Condition are specified using Arcade expressions.
 For an overview of Arcade expressions and functions supported, see the ArcGIS Arcade documentation.

 - If the Close on Expiration parameter in a real-time analytic is set to Yes, any open incidents are closed when the Target Time Window expires.
 If set to No, any open incidents are discarded.

-- If a spatial relationship of Enter or Exit is selected for the Open Condition, then checking First observation can trigger enter or First observation can trigger exit indicates that the first target feature received can open an incident if it is inside any join feature in the case of Enter, or outside all join features in the case of Exit, despite having no prior target feature to which to compare the current target feature's location.
+- If a spatial relationship of Enter or Exit is selected for the Open Condition, then checking First observation can trigger enter or First observation can trigger exit indicates that the first target feature received or processed for each Track ID can open an incident if it is inside any join feature in the case of Enter, or outside all join features in the case of Exit, despite having no prior target feature to which to compare the current target feature's location.
 The default is false (or unchecked).

 - The Target Time Window parameter in a real-time analytic should be at least as long as the longest anticipated interval between observations for any given track.
 Observations older than this duration will be purged from memory in order to manage resources.

 The features for which incidents will be detected using open and close conditions.